 Love the board and batten siding and the standing seam metal roof.
 Sam pointed this house out to me, said he thinks someone from New Jersey must live here due to the single candles in each window (my hometown tradition).

-Relaxing back in hotel room.
+Relaxing back in our hotel room.
 Yes, that's prickly pear cactus juice in the pink drink.
 I'm seldom without my prickly.

 Holiday lights on the Riverwalk.
 Arched footbridge in the center of the trees.